APD officer dies after car crash while responding to an emergency call

 "APD is a family," an APD spokesperson said.
 "When someone is seriously injured like this, it affects each and every one of us."

-"Andy was an incredible officer, husband, father and friend and he will be missed by all of us," said Interim Police Chief Joseph Chacon.
+"Andy was an incredible officer, husband, father and friend and he will be missed by all of us," said Chacon.

 APD said the crash took place around 2 a.m.
 Wednesday morning on FM 969 near Decker Lane.
 A tractor-trailer was making a U-turn when the officer crashed into it.
 He was responding to an urgent call.

-There will be a procession honoring Officer Traylor on Sunday, August 1, at 9 a.m.
-The procession will depart from the loading dock on the north side of Dell Seton in the 1600 block of Red River.
+A procession honoring Officer Traylor was held on Sunday, August 1, at 9 a.m.
+The procession departed from the loading dock on the north side of Dell Seton in the 1600 block of Red River.
+Officers from across the area came out to escort his body to the Travis County Medical Examiner's Office.

+"He had a heart for service and he put his life on the line for this community, and ultimately made the ultimate sacrifice," said Chacon, following the procession.
+"We honor him today.
+And we will honor him tomorrow and we will honor him always going forward."

 PEOPLE ARE ALSO READING: